-- Stator, a permanent magnet, generates a stationary magnetic field around the rotor.
+- Rotor, a permanent magnet, generates a stationary magnetic field around the stator.

 As brushes and commutator come in contact with each other and the rotor winding, it gets worn out very frequently.